01 & 02

 Let Kids Be Kids

-Kids will be kids, and they're more than likely to bring a little whimsy into the scene!
-In those wild imaginations lies a plethora of unique holiday card ideas sure to set yours apart and bring joy to friends and family.
-Get them in on the brainstorming and make it a staple of fun family activities that everyone can enjoy.
+When kiddos can be themselves, they're more than likely to bring a little whimsy into the scene!
+Let those wild imaginations lead –– sure to find a plethora of unique ideas that will set your cards apart, bringing joy to each recipient.
+Bring them in on the brainstorming and make it a staple of fun family activities that everyone can enjoy.

 Bring Furry Friends Into the Frame